 The prenatal record is considered to be an integral part of each patient's health record, and the information will be submitted in accordance with the B.C.

 Reproductive Care Program guidelines.

-- 6.4.5 Completion of Health Records - 6.4.5.1 Health records must be completed according to NH's record policies that have been formally accepted by NH MAC and by the NH Board.
-If the attending member is no longer available to sign orders, the clinical record will be reviewed by the appropriate department Head, or absent a department Head, the facility's Chief or Deputy Chief of Staff - 6.4.5.2 After thirty (30) days, unsigned health records are deemed to be authorized by the attending member. - 6.4.5.3 The attending member is responsible for notifying NH, through the facility administration, of planned absences prior to their occurrence.
-Following written notification by NH, the member must be responsible for the completion of outstanding health records within five (5) working days of return from such leave or absence. - 6.4.5.4 The patient's health record should be completed at the time of discharge.
-In all cases, it must be completed within fourteen (14) days of the patient's discharge from the facility. - 6.4.5.5 If the patient's health record is not completed at the time of discharge the following policy will be adhered to: - 6.4.5.5.1 The member is notified by the NH facility's medical records department of incomplete health records every two (2) weeks.
-The notification shall include a list of all the deficiencies in the health record.
+- 6.4.5 Completion of Health Records - 6.4.5.1 Health records must be completed according to NH's record policies that have been formally accepted by NH MAC.
+If the attending practitioner is no longer available to sign orders, the clinical record will be reviewed by the appropriate department Head, or absent a department Head, the facility's Chief or Deputy Chief of Staff - 6.4.5.2 After thirty (30) days, unsigned health records are deemed to be authorized by the attending practitioner. - 6.4.5.3 Non-compliance with NH record policies may result in suspension of membership, once processes regarding notification to the member as described in the policy are fulfilled.
+The suspension is removed as soon as the records are complete. - 6.4.5.4 Members of the medical staff who are suspended as per Article 6.4.5.3 more than three (3) times in a consecutive twelve (12) month period will be interviewed by the appropriate department Head, or absent a department Head by the facility's Chief or Deputy Chief of Staff.
+Repeated suspensions may be grounds for discipline up to and including recommendation to NH MAC and the NH Board of revocation of membership on the medical staff. - 6.4.5.5 Locum Tenens